Fractional Programming for Kullback-Leibler Divergence in Hypothesis Testing: Accelerated MM-based KLD Optimization

 Because STEM steps do not inherently guarantee the non-decreasing property, we employ a simple monotonicity check with backtracking: if the objective fails to increase, we shrink the step length via $\gamma_t\leftarrow(\gamma_t-1)/2$, recompute the candidate, and repeat until acceptance.
 As this rule is iterated, $\gamma_t\to -1$, in which case the update falls back to $\mathbf{X}^{(t)}-\gamma_t\mathbf{\Delta}_t=\mathbf{\Theta}_1=\CMcal{M}(\mathbf{X}^{(t)})$, which is exactly the baseline MM step.
 This mechanism ensures that the algorithm preserves the monotonicity guaranteed by the original MM framework.

-\begin{remark}[Why Steffensen-type acceleration?]\normalfont While momentum-based methods like Polyak's and Nesterov's are powerful, they are fundamentally first-order schemes.
-That is to say, they operate by blending the previous step's direction, i.e., momentum, with the current map's output.
-This helps dampen oscillations and improves the constant of linear convergence, but it does not elevate the fundamental order of convergence, which remains linear.

-STEM is a fundamentally different and more sophisticated approach, acting as a derivative-free analogue to the quadratically convergent Newton's method.
-Instead of relying on history, it actively probes the local geometry of the map $\CMcal{M}(\cdot)$ by computing two successive images.
-As shown in \eqref{eq:residual_2}, the difference $\mathbf{W}_t$ implicitly captures information about the map's local derivative, i.e., its Jacobian.
-STEM uses this information to build a secant model and take an approximate Newton step, achieving a quadratic convergence rate.
+\begin{remark}[Why Steffensen-type acceleration?]\normalfont Momentum-based methods such as Polyak's and Nesterov's improve the constant of linear convergence but remain first-order and do not elevate the order of convergence.
+STEM is a fundamentally different approach: it is a derivative-free, secant-based scheme inspired by Newton-type iterations.
+Instead of relying on past directions, it probes the local geometry of the map $\mathcal{M}(\cdot)$ by computing two successive images.
+As shown in \eqref{eq:residual_2}, the difference $\mathbf{W}_{t}$ implicitly captures information about the local behavior of the map.
+STEM uses this information to build a secant model and take an approximate Newton-type step, which in our experiments yields markedly faster empirical convergence near the solution than the baseline MM iteration.

 This makes it a synergistic choice for our framework.
 The primary cost of STEM is the second map evaluation.
-However, we have just demonstrated the MM-KLD, whose entire purpose was to make the single iterate computationally cheap by avoiding the linear system solve of size $N_tT$.
+However, we have just demonstrated the MM-KLD, whose entire purpose was to make the single iterate computationally cheap by avoiding the linear system solve of size $N_tT$. \end{remark}